async-go/company-handbook-template/README.md

 ## Attribution

-The styling in the handbook uses the Bootstrap Docs CSS used to power [https://docs.bootstrap.com] in combination with Bootstrap itself.
+The styling in the handbook uses the Bootstrap Docs CSS used to power [https://docs.bootstrap.com] in combination with Bootstrap itself in order to have nice starter styling.

  * Bootstrap Docs (https://getbootstrap.com/)
  * Copyright 2011-2021 The Bootstrap Authors